bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "And as you might have thought; more powder - more flame.
 There's a small catch, however" she said with a more serious expression.
-"I spread the powder on lines, which meant they could burn as much as the wanted, and produce all the fire they could.
+"I spread the powder in lines, which meant they could burn as much as the wanted, and produce all the fire they could.
-As the powder burned in the row, it would ignite the rest of the row - but with the same speed, since the ratio between the two rows are the same."
+As the powder burned in the row, it would ignite the rest of the row - but with the same speed, since the amount that could burn into the air are the same for the two rows."

 Suddenly Adrex got what she was saying, as she continued: